Nonlinear interaction theory for parametrically-excited spin-wave modes in confined micromagnetic systems: Excitation of single modes driven by parallel pumping

+{which describes the typical sawtooth curve\cite{guo2014,urazhdin2010} for power versus driving frequency (with positive/negative slope depending on positive/negative sign of NFS $N_h$).}

-It is worth mentioning that, in this steady-state regime, the parametrically-excited mode $h$ produces a time-domain periodic signal that oscillates with amplitude $|a_h|_+$ (given by \eqref{eq:saturation amplitude mode h}) and frequency $\omega_\mathrm{rf}/2$ that is now detuned with respect to the amplitude-dependent natural frequency \eqref{eq:frequency vs amplitude NFS} by $\omega_\mathrm{rf}-2\omega_h'(|a_h|^2_+)$.
+It is worth mentioning that, in this steady-state regime, the parametrically-excited mode $h$ produces a time-domain periodic signal that oscillates with amplitude $|a_h|_+$ (given by \eqref{eq:saturation amplitude mode h}) and frequency $\omega_\mathrm{rf}/2$ that is now detuned with respect to the amplitude-dependent natural frequency \eqref{eq:frequency vs amplitude NFS} by $\omega_\mathrm{rf}/2-\omega_h'(|a_h|^2_+)$.
 Thus, parametric resonance occurs through synchronization of the forced response of the system at frequency $\omega_\mathrm{rf}/2$ (half frequency of the external signal) slightly detuned with respect to the (amplitude-dependent) natural mode frequency $\omega_h'(|a_h|_+^2)$.
-We also remark that, for constant field amplitude $\delta h$, the maximum amplitude obtainable under PWM excitation by changing the applied rf frequency is given by (see fig.\ref{fig:parametric resonance NFS}):
+We also remark that, for constant field amplitude $\delta h$, the maximum amplitude obtainable under PWM excitation by changing the applied rf frequency is given by $|a_h|^2_\mathrm{max}=\frac{\epsilon_\mathrm{crit,h}(\delta h)}{\omega_h|N_h|}$ (see fig.\ref{fig:parametric resonance cone panels}(b)).

 It is also interesting to look at the behavior of $|a_h|^2_\pm$ as function of field amplitude $\delta h$ at a given external ac frequency $\omega_\mathrm{rf}$.
-This is reported in fig.\ref{fig:parametric resonance NFS 2}.
-As in the previous fig.\ref{fig:parametric resonance NFS}, we assume $N_h>0$ and positive detuning $\omega_\mathrm{rf}-2\omega_h>0$.
-When the amplitude $\delta h$ exceeds the threshold $\delta h_\mathrm{thres,h}$, two branches $|a_h|_\pm^2$ esist simultaneously (solid red and blue curves), but we anticipate that stability analysis of the P-mode $|a_h|^2_-$ (see eq.\eqref{eq:stability single mode summary}) reveals that the system will follow the one labeled with the sign of $N_h$, as it is illustrated by the shaded thicker gray line in fig.\ref{fig:parametric resonance NFS 2}, even when changing the field amplitude back and forth.
+This is reported in fig.\ref{fig:parametric resonance cone panels}(c).
+As in the previous fig.\ref{fig:parametric resonance cone panels}(b), we assume $N_h>0$ and positive detuning $\omega_\mathrm{rf}-2\omega_h>0$.
+When the amplitude $\delta h$ exceeds the threshold $\delta h_\mathrm{thres,h}$, two branches $|a_h|_\pm^2$ exist simultaneously (solid red and blue curves) but, as mentioned before, the system will follow $|a_h|^2_+$ (see the shaded thicker gray line in fig.\ref{fig:parametric resonance cone panels}(c)) even when changing the field amplitude back and forth.
 Thus, the only jump occurs when the field amplitude passes through the threshold value $\delta h_\mathrm{thres,h}$.
-When both detuning and $N_h$ change sign, the situation in fig.\ref{fig:parametric resonance NFS 2} is modified in that the role of $|a_h|^2_\pm$ is exchanged due to the sign inversion in the slope ascribed to $N_h$ (see eq.\eqref{eq:saturation amplitude mode h}).
-Thus, one can just exchange the red with the blue curve.
+Analogous considerations can be made for the remaining combination of signs of NFS and detuning.